-We carry out research with specific groups, and on specific issues, to help us understand how people can be better supported.
-In 2018-19, Dr Karen Treisman provided trauma-informed practice training to 410 leaders across the Barnardo's workforce.
+We carry out research with specific groups, and on specific issues, to help us understand how they can be better supported.
+In 2018-19, Dr Karen Treisman provided trauma-informed practice training to across the Barnardo's workforce.
 A further 150 leaders will be trained in October 2019.
-Big Manchester: supporting vulnerable families.